LOWEST PRICE GUARANTEE ON ALL TIRES IN STOCK

 Richmond Acura is the best place to buy your tires

-We offer competitive pricing and carry original-equipment tires for your Acura in Richmond, and carry the all the major brands, including Michelin, Bridgestone, Toyo, Goodyear, BF Goodrich and more.
-We will match any price advertised on all in-stock tires, plus we offer free installation when you purchase four tires. about the manufacturer rebate for up to $100 towards your purchase of summer or winter tires in Richmond at our dealership.
+We offer competitive pricing and carry original-equipment tires for your Acura in Richmond, and carry all the major brands, including Michelin, Bridgestone, Toyo, Goodyear, BF Goodrich and more.
+We will match any price advertised on all in-stock tires.
+Ask us about the manufacturer rebate for up to $100 towards your purchase of summer or winter tires in Richmond at our dealership.
 Don't forget either to ask for our wheel alignment special to prolong the life of your tires.

 Tires are the most ignored and underrated component of your vehicle.
 They are the only interface between your Acura and the road to provide traction to accelerate, steer and stop.
 Richmond Acura knows your vehicle best and will ensure it is equipped with the optimum choice of tire for your driving needs.

 - Winter tires stay flexible in temperatures below 7°C to provide the necessary traction for cold-weather driving conditions.